 In clinical trials, the Moderna vaccine proved to be 94.1% effective at preventing laboratory-confirmed COVID-19 illness in people who received two doses of the vaccine and had no evidence of being previously infected.
 Additionally, the vaccine appeared to have high effectiveness in clinical trials among people of diverse age, race, sex, and ethnicity categories and among persons with underlying medical conditions.
 To learn more about the Moderna vaccine clinical trials, click here.

 Is it safe for my child to receive the COVID-19 vaccine?

-At the time of this post, there has not been a coronavirus vaccine approved for use in children.
-The Moderna and J&J COVID-19 vaccines are only safe for patients ages 18 and older who have not been infected with the coronavirus within the last 90 days.
+The Centers for Disease Control and Prevention (CDC) has approved the Pfizer coronavirus vaccine for patients 12 years of age and older.
+The Moderna COVID-19 vaccine, which is offered at Urgent Care for Children, is only safe for patients ages 18 and older who have not been infected with the coronavirus within the last 90 days.

 Will Urgent Care for Children be offering the COVID-19 vaccine at other locations?

 Please check back as we hope to soon offer the COVID-19 vaccine at additional Urgent Care for Children locations.